Configuration

 to maintain a permanent record of statistics counters then you must set up a

-STATSD server and configure it here.
+StatsD server and configure it here.

 The statsd